Estimating the best separable approximation of non-pure spin-squeezed states: Conclusion and Outlook

 In conclusion, we have investigated how to quantify entanglement in mixed many-body states, with a particular focus on permutationally and rotationally invariant states that arise in the context of spin-squeezing.
-We have introduced a general method to find lower and upper bounds to distance-like entanglement measures and applied it to thermal equilibrium states of the fully-connected spin models by using a well-known set of spin-squeezing inequalities (which are nonlinear in the quantum state).
-Results of this paradigmatic application, which includes models with interesting QPTs, complements existing literature on entanglement of ground states close to a QPT, and in particular extend those to the case of non-zero temperature states, where we show that entanglement signatures of QPTs still exist.
-Our work also unlocks further potential investigation related to entanglement and many-body physics, including on the relation between thermodynamic quantities, entanglement measures and quantum phases in models with different symmetries.
-Furthermore, it would be interesting to investigate the behavior of entanglement in thermal states also in other situations, such as excited state quantum phase transitions (ESQPTs)~\cite{Caprio2008Excited,Vidal2004Entanglement_second,Vidal2004Entanglement_first} or usual thermal phase transitions, for example evaluating the contributions of both classical and quantum fluctuations in the response functions.
+We have investigated how to find lower and upper bounds to the best separable approximation, which quantifies the distance from the set of fully separable states, and thus in some sense the deviation from a mean-field ansatz.
+We applied our methods to thermal states of fully-connected spin models by using a well-known set of SSIs (which are nonlinear in the quantum state).